 Parameter Description Name Enter the name of the new external RADIUS server.
 IP address Enter the IP address of the external RADIUS server.
 Auth port Enter the authorization port number of the external RADIUS server.
 The default port number is 1812.
 Accounting port Enter the accounting port number.
 This port is used for sending accounting records to the RADIUS server.
 The default port number is 1813.
 Shared key Enter a shared key for communicating with the external RADIUS server.
 Retype key Re-enter the shared key.
 Timeout Specify a timeout value in seconds.
 The value determines the timeout for one RADIUS request.
-The W-IAP retries to send the request several times (as configured in the Retry count ), before the user gets disconnected.
+The W-IAP retries to send the request several times (as configured in the Retry count), before the user gets disconnected.
 For example, if the Timeout is 5 seconds, Retry counter is 3, user is disconnected after 20 seconds.
 The default value is 5 seconds.
 Retry count Specify a number between 1 and 5.
 Indicates the maximum number of authentication requests that are sent to the server group, and the default value is 3 requests.

 Parameter Description RFC 3576 Select Enabled to allow the APs to process RFC 3576-compliant Change of Authorization (CoA) and disconnect messages from the RADIUS server.
 Disconnect messages cause a user session to be terminated immediately, whereas the CoA messages modify session authorization attributes such as data filters.
 NAS IP address Enter the Virtual Controller IP address.
 The NAS IP address is the Virtual Controller IP address that is sent in data packets.
 NOTE: If you do not enter the IP address, the Virtual Controller IP address is used by default when Dynamic RADIUS Proxy is enabled.
 NAS identifier Use this to configure strings for RADIUS attribute 32, NAS Identifier, to be sent with RADIUS requests to the RADIUS server.
-Dead Time Specify a dead time for authentication server in minutes.
-When two or more authentication servers are configured on the W-IAP and a server is unavailable, the dead time configuration determines the duration for which the authentication server would be available if the server is marked as unavailable.

-• LDAP Server - To configure an LDAP server, specify the attributes described in the following table:
+• LDAP Server -To configure an LDAP server, specify the attributes described in the following table: